vCloud Director must be configured to support environments that can securely support multiple tenants.

 Use a text editor to open /opt/vmware/vcloud-director/etc/global.properties file.
 Set the extensibility.timeout value to 60.

-Copies of the following files are required to create and configure a Cloud Proxy:
+The following files are required to create and configure a Cloud Proxy: